 The Journey of Two Lost Souls

-Editor's Note: The following letter is based on a true story.
-It was sent by me (Stephen) to a local Catholic priest on July 12, 2021.
-To this date, I have still not spoken with the priest in any depth about the letter but he did say that he read it and he extended an offer to "talk" with me about it which I'll take as a good sign.
-Maybe after publishing this site, I'll finally get up the nerve to take him up on that "talk".
-Note, all names, places and other references besides the real nicknames "Ruthie" and "Stevie" (me/Stephen) have been redacted.
-But I decided to leave in the trimmed image of the mourning mother statue towards the end of the page for authenticity.
+All information in the following page is based on a true story.
+The contents are from a letter that I sent to to a local Catholic priest on Monday, July 12, 2021.
+To this date, I have not spoken with the priest in any depth about the letter but he did say that he read it and he extended an offer to "talk" with me about it which I'll take as a good sign.
+Maybe someday after publishing the content of the letter to this site, I'll finally get up the nerve to take him up on that "talk."
+All names (other than my own), places and other references besides the real nicknames "Ruthie" and "Stevie" (a nickname given to me by Ruthie) have been redacted.
+But I decided to leave in the image of the Mourning Mother statue towards the end of the page for authenticity.

 Hello Father . .
 I hope this receives you well.
 This is a true story of a very personal nature and one that involved you directly, even though you may or may not have been aware of anything going on at that time.
 It is a bit lengthy and I’ve tried to trim it down, so please bear with me.
 It is, however, important that you read it from beginning to end as time permits.

-Stephen . (married to . who is friends with the . family)
+Stephen Losh (married to . who is friends with the . family)

 I still remember it clearly though the intense emotions of the experience are now somewhat veiled.
 The memories will stay with me forever but the intensity of the moments have lost their luster in the sands of time.
 And although the experience occurred less than [just over] one month ago, I’m finding myself starting to struggle with the meaning and purpose of what transpired.
 So I’ve decided today (Sunday, July 11, 2021) is the day I start to write down the parts that I still do vividly remember in hopes that perhaps you can help me discern and make peace with the story I am about to share.